Future of Work with AI Agents: Auditing Automation and Augmentation Potential across the U.S. Workforce: Additional Results

 For example, the task ``Compile financial data to prepare quarterly budget reports'' is mapped to the DWA ``Prepare financial documents, reports, or budgets.''
 This DWA is then associated with the skill (GWA): ``Documenting/Recording Information''.
 Using this mapping, we are able to directly match tasks to their corresponding skills.

-Here, we provide the full descriptions of the skills shown in \reffig{Fig:skill_shift}, ordered by decreasing required human agency~\citep{tsacoumis2010net}.
+\reftab{table:skill_info} provides the full descriptions of the skills shown in \reffig{Fig:skill_shift}, ordered by decreasing required human agency~\citep{tsacoumis2010net}.
 We exclude physical skills (\ie, ``Identifying Objects, Actions, and Events,'' ``Performing General Physical Activities,'' ``Controlling Machines and Processes,'' ``Inspecting Equipment, Structures, or Materials,'' ``Handling and Moving Objects,'' ``Repairing and Maintaining Mechanical Equipment'') and ``Working with Computers,'' as the audit focuses on tasks that are likely to be exposed to digital AI agents.